 Either way, you need to find a path to best outsmart your competition.
 Money is a huge influence on a person’s decision-making.
 Offering a simple and easy way to pay for otherwise unaffordable goods and services, such as consumer financing, will increase your conversion rate.
 Your services instantly become more desirable and seemingly more affordable

 Drastically Boost Sales

 When conversion rates are increased, your sales, and thus your profits increase.
 In addition, a consumer’s average ticket price will increase.
 Furthering your profit margin and cash flow.

 Consumer financing is designed to offer smaller monthly payments rather than forking out the entirety of the balance upfront, draining a customer’s bank account.
 Your clients will find it easier to digest larger purchases.
 Which will easily encourage larger consumer spending amounts.

 When you offer financing solutions to your customers, you are able to capture larger portions of the market clientele and invite more clients to do business with you.
-Merchants may offer financing in-house, where the seller directly extends credit.
+Merchants may offer to finance in-house, where the seller directly extends credit.

 However, most consumer financing solutions are provided and backed by a third party, like ECS.
 This is the simplest and most efficient option for merchants.
 A third-party financier exclusively handles the entire lending process.
 But the merchant offers the service to the customer through their website in-store or online at a consumer’s home.

 This design carries a huge benefit for merchants.
 With the adaptation of third-party consumer financing solutions, small businesses will have little to no financial risk.
 It also poses no additional administrative barriers to work through.